twinstar6980/Twinning.Documentation/english/usage.md

 ## Forwarding File Objects

 The tool is designed to primarily handle file objects in external storage space.
 The term ⌈ **forwarding** ⌋ refers to launching the tool with the path to the file object as an additional parameter.
-Forwarding can be done through startup scripts, Android file sharing function, Windows Explorer extensions, etc.
+Forwarding can be done through startup scripts, system extension provided by the forwarder module, etc.

 The file object to be processed is forwarded to the tool, and when the tool is launched, the available functions are listed according to the type of that file object, and the user can enter the serial number of the function to be executed.